gilliancoughlan/supermarket_matlab/README.md

-# supermarket_matlab
+# Check_data
-A set of matlab scripts to extract and visualise results from the Supermarket test for AD
+A script that checks if the data was saved correctly by checking the length of the csv.